 Starbucks Merchandise Anyone?

 For those with a huge appetite for the brand besides just drinking coffee, you may be interested in promoting some Starbucks inspired merchandise on your blog as well.
-This is a great segway to enter the gift niche and diversify your affiliate commissions during peak shopping season like Christmas, Father’s Day or Holloween.
+This is a great segway to enter the gift niche and diversify your affiliate commissions during peak shopping season like Christmas, Father’s Day or Halloween.

 You can find a lot of these ideas on Amazon itself by using creative keywords on the Amazon search bar.
 Here are some items I found and some interesting ones I bet you never thought people would buy.